 2) If you’re living in a residence with a kitchen, you can save your food scraps from eating either in the cafeteria or in your room, and dispose of them in the “Organics” stream in the cafeteria.
 You can throw paper products in this stream too, such as napkins, tissues and paper plates without wax linings.
 If waste disposal is done back in the kitchen, you can leave all your compostables on a tray to be sent back to the kitchen.

-3) Eat at the UCC Center Spot, the UCC Starbucks, Social Science Starbucks & Tim Horton's or the Tim Horton's in the Support Services Building.
+3) Eat at the UCC Center Spot, the UCC Starbucks, Social Science Starbucks & Tim Horton's or in the Support Services Building.
 There are publicly accessible compost bins here!
 There is also a handy sign that displays which items are compostable.

 Here is a list of items that you can dispose of in kitchen and cafeteria composters: